psychopy/themes/README.md

 Themes in Psychopy are defined using a `json` file, when the editor in Coder view or the output windows in Runner view style their text, they look in this `json` file to choose what colours, fonts and styles each different type of text object sould be.

 # Downloading and installing a theme
 The `json` files defining each theme are stored in a folder called `themes`, within your user preferences folder, so you can add a new theme to Psychopy by copying the relevant `json` file to there.
-The location of this folder may differ depending on your setup, but most often it is in:
-`C:\Users\[YOUR LOGIN NAME]\AppData\Roaming\psychopy3`
-The folder `AppData` is usually hidden, so make sure your file browser is set up to be able to view hidden folders and files.
+You can access this folder through the `View` menu in Psychopy, go to `View -> Themes -> Open Themes Folder`

-Once you have copied the `.json` file into there, provided it is a valid theme, it should appear in both the `View -> Themes...` menu and under `theme` in `Preferences` when you next open Psychopy.
+Once you have copied the `.json` file into there, provided it is a valid theme, it should appear in both the `View -> Themes` menu and under `theme` in `Preferences` when you next open Psychopy.

 # Contributing
 Psychopy is an open source tool, so we welcome contributions to all parts of the software, including coder themes!
 To contribute: